DigitecGalaxus/orbo/README.md

 ## Real-World Example

-Here's how you'd handle a typical dark mode implementation:
+Here's how you'd handle a typical dark mode implementation with localStorage synchronization:

 ```tsx
 // useDarkMode.ts - lives with your component, not in _app.tsx